Deeptiman/go-cache-kubernetes/README.md

 ## Swagger API documentation

-The go-swagger toolkit is being integrated for the REST APIs documentation.
+The go-swagger toolkit is integrated for the REST APIs documentation.
 The API doc can be accessible via http://localhost:5000/docs

 https://github.com/go-swagger/go-swagger